gbif/ipt/IPTReleaseNotes233.wiki.md

 These are detailed in the [issue tracking system](https://github.com/gbif/ipt/projects/3).

-Version 2.3.5 addressed a total of 2 issues: 2 Defects only These are detailed in the {issue tracking system](https://github.com/gbif/ipt/projects/4).
+Version 2.3.5 addressed a total of 2 issues: 2 Defects only These are detailed in the [issue tracking system](https://github.com/gbif/ipt/projects/4).

 ## When all else fails